Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 ## Building Limits
 Each tier of settlement has a limit on the number and tier of buildings that can be constructed.
 If the settlement has reached its building limit, another building must be destroyed before the settlement can begin construction on any others.

+Settlements have bonus building slots exclusively for strongholds equal to their tier.
+If these slots are filled, any future strongholds must be built in a regular building slot.
+If a stronghold slot becomes available (i.e.by another stronghold being demolished, the settlement leveling up, etc.), strongholds in regular building slots are automatically "moved" from their regular building slot to an open stronghold slot.

 A building counts towards the settlement's building limit as soon as it begins construction and stops counting towards it after completely destroyed.

 ## Upgrading Settlements